Everyone in New York is richer than you. Or so it seems.

 I’ve been saving for 8 years, and only about three years ago have I been able to bank more than half my income.
 Those other 5 years?
 Those were practice.
 When you first start doing something you can’t expect to get amazing results immediately.
 This is where a lot of people give up.
 It’s like how you’re not going to get a 6-pack just by hiring a personal trainer.
 You have to show up.
 And you have to do the work.
 The personal trainer, like the high salary, seems like a shortcut, and it can be, but really, the critical factor is the CONSISTENCY.
 For me, the work was starting at a $33,000 salary and saving 15%.
 Then making $38,000 and saving 20%, etc.

-A few years ago, I told my roommate I was putting away $1,500 a month.
-I was making $54,000.
+A few years ago, I told my roommate I started putting away $1,500 a month.
+I was making $54,000, with a couple thousand dollars in side hustle income.
 She said, “I don’t think I even HAVE $1,500 leftover each month to put away.”
 The truth is, depending on a number of things like salaries and healthcare, it might not be possible to save 50%.
 But instead of giving up and doing nothing, I figured out how much I COULD save instead.
 I wasn’t afraid to experiment: I tried 15% at first, then let it go a couple of pay cycles to see how it felt.
 If it was easy, I increased it until it hurt a little.
 And that’s how I found out my threshold.
 When it got to a point when I had to transfer money from my savings account to cover my credit card bills that’s when I knew I had two choices: either stop increasing my savings, or reduce my expenses.

 I recognize that it will never be easier than it is right now.